Ishan2721/OMNIFOOD-PROJECT/README.md

 # OMNIFOOD-PROJECT
-Made using HTML and CSS
+Made using HTML, CSS and a bit of javascript